In this Guide

-Whether you’re trying to get a vintage color onto a new carpentry project, or re-finishing your grandmother’s oak bureau from Italy, lacquer is your coating of choice!
+Whether you’re trying to get a vintage color onto a new carpentry project or re-finishing your grandmother’s oak bureau from Italy, lacquer is your coating of choice!
+What is the best lacquer spray gun?
 From furniture glosses to color undercoats, lacquer has a tactile sense and subtle texture that takes projects to the next level.

 Let’s get right into it with our Top Three paint sprayers for lacquer!